taigaio/taiga-front-next/docs/legacy.md

 Build npm run build:elements && npm run pack:elements

-Copy the result file to taiga-front node_modules `cp ./dist/elements/elements.js ../taiga-front/node_modules`
+Copy the result file to taiga-front `cp ./dist/elements/elements.js ../taiga-front/`

 Use the component in taiga-front, with the tag or the legacy-loader